What can the combination of a Master of Engineering and an MBA do for you?

 The MBA adds knowledge and skill in all the business functions along with a general management perspective.
 The combination of these degrees prepares engineers to advance through product development and engineering management roles to higher levels of business leadership.

 If you want to earn both degrees, why not choose schools with outstanding reputations?
 Both the College of Engineering and Johnson are among the nation's most respected schools in their fields.
 Both foster intense collaborations to an unusual degree, and the encouragement and support of a distinguished faculty and incredibly gifted students.
-In addition, Cornell University promotes collaboration all across campus, which results in generating new fields of endeavor and ground-breaking new knowledge.
+In addition, Cornell University promotes collaboration all across the campus, which results in generating new fields of endeavor and ground-breaking new knowledge.
 The atmosphere is at once high-energy and warm in spirit.

 Apply to Johnson.